angular-ui/ui-utils/modules/scroll/README.md

     #### Description
     this is an optional method.
 If supplied the scroller will $watch its value and will refresh the content if the value has changed

+###Adapter
+Adapter object is a collection of methods and properties to be used to assess and manipulate the scroller instance adapater is created for.
+Adapter based API replaces old (undocumented) event based API introduced earlier for this purpose.
+The event based API is now deprecated but will remain available for backwards compatibililty purposes.

+####Manipulating the scroller content with applyUpdates method

+Method `applyUpdates` provides a way to update the scroller content without full reload of the content from the datasource.
+The updates are performed by changing the items in the scroller internal buffer after they are loaded from the datasource.
+An item in the buffer can be deleted or modified.
+Also several items can be inserted to replace a given item.

+* Method `applyUpdates(index, newItems)`

+    #### Description
+    Updates scroller content at the given location in the dataset
+#### Parameters
+    * **index** index of the item to be affected in the dataset.
+    * **newItems** an array of items to replace the affected item.
+If the array is empty (`[]`) the item will be deleted, otherwise the items in the array replace the affected item.

+* Method `applyUpdates(updater)`

+    #### Description
+    Updates scroller content as determined by the updater function
+#### Parameters
+    * **updater** a function to be applied to every item currently in the buffer.
+The function will recieve 3 parameters: `item`, `scope`, and `element`.
+Here `item` is the item to be affected, `scope` is the item $scope, and `element` is the html element for the item.
+The return value of the function should be an array of items.
+Similarly to the `newItem` parameter (see above), if the array is empty(`[]`), the item is deleted, otherwise the item is replaced by the items in the array.
+If the return value is not an array, the item remains unaffected, unless some updates were made to the item in the updater function.
+This can be thought of as in place update.

+**Important:** Keep in mind that the modifications made by the `applyUpdates` methods are only applied to the content of the buffer.
+As the items in response to scrolling are pushed out of the buffer, the modifications are lost.
+It is your responsibility to ensure that as the scroller is scrolled back and a modified item is requested from the datasource again the values returned by the datasource would reflect the updated state.
+In other words you have to make sure that in addition to manipulating the scroller content you also apply the modifications to the dataset underlying the datasource.

+####Adapter properties

+* `isLoading` - a boolean value indicating whether there are any pending load requests.
+* `topVisible` - a reference to the item currently in the topmost visible position.
+* `topVisibleElement` - a reference to the DOM element currently in the topmost visible position.
+* `topVisibleScope` - a reference to the scope created for the item currently in the topmost visible position.

 uiScrollViewport directive
 -------------------